connormack/Car-Park-Finder/docs/design.md

 # Design

 ## Behavioural design
-UC1: A motorist in Bristol wants to enter their postcode into the application and view the nearest car parks on a table.
+UC1: A motorist wants to view all the car parks in a desired area in Bristol, in a table.
 ![Insert your Interaction/Sequence Diagrams for each use-case here.](images/sequenceDiagramUC1.png)

 UC2: A motorist wants to find all the car parks in Bristol shown to them on a map.